CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 You can set the following optional TACACS+ parameters:
 - The VRF in which you want TACACS+ to run.
 By default, the TACACS+ client establishes connections with TACACS+ servers only through ports that belong to the {{<link url="Management-VRF" text="management VRF">}}.
 - The TACACS timeout value, which is the number of seconds to wait for a response from the TACACS+ server before trying the next TACACS+ server.
 You can specify a value between 0 and 60.
 The default is 5 seconds.
-- The source IP address to use when communicating with the TACACS+ server so that the server can identify the client switch (typically the loopback address).
-You must specify an IPv4 address.
-You cannot use IPv6 addresses and hostnames.
-The address must be valid for the interface you use.
+- The source IP address to use when communicating with the TACACS+ server so that the server can identify the client switch.
+You must specify an IPv4 address, which must be valid for the interface you use.
+This source IP address is typically the loopback address on the switch.
 - The TACACS+ authentication type.
 You can specify <span style="background-color:#F5F5DC">[PAP](## "Password Authentication Protocol")</span> to send clear text between the user and the server, <span style="background-color:#F5F5DC">[CHAP](## "Challenge Handshake Authentication Protocol")</span> to establish a <span style="background-color:#F5F5DC">[PPP](## "Point-to-Point Protocol")</span> connection between the user and the server, or login.
 The default is PAP.
 - The users you do not want to send to the TACACS+ server for authentication; for example, local user accounts that exist on the switch, such as the cumulus user.
 - Creation of a separate home directory for each TACACS+ user when the TACACS+ user first logs in.
 By default, the switch uses the home directory in the mapping accounts in `/etc/passwd`.
 If the home directory does not exist, the `mkhomedir_helper` program creates it.
 This option does not apply to accounts with restricted shells (users mapped to a TACACS privilege level that has enforced per-command authorization).